 Many aspects of your wedding are planned with other people in mind but why shouldn’t the location be your decision?
 A destination wedding is far more intimate and special, and you can choose from a million and one destinations around the world.

-You might be thinking that this kind of celebration is difficult to organise, but you’ll be surprised at how easy it is.
+You might be thinking that this kind of celebration is difficult to organize, but you’ll be surprised at how easy it is.
 Here are some top tips to help you sail through the process.

 Package Deal or Do it Yourself?